-2. Material and methods
+70 2.
+Material and Methods

-2.1.
-Field experiments
+72 2.1 Field experiments -

-Two experiments were conducted at ICRISAT headquarters (Patancheru, AP, India, 17° 30' N; 78° 16' E; altitude 549 m) between November 2008 and April 2009 and November 2009-April 2010 and are described in detail in the companion paper (Hamidou et al., submitted for publication, FCR).
-In short, the soil used was a sandyclay loam Alfisol, with a pH of about 7.0.
-Two water regimes were imposed, i.e. a fully irrigated control that received irrigation every 7-10 days, and an intermittent stress treatment that was fully irrigated until flowering (approximately 45 days after sowing) and then was exposed to an intermittent drought stress by skipping every other of the irrigation to the fully irrigated control.
-Seeds were hand-planted in 2-row plots of four meters long with 33 cm between rows and 10 cm between plants.
-The experimental design was an Alpha-lattice design with water treatment as the main factor and genotypes as sub-factors in three replications.
-At harvest, after removing the pods from the plants, the haulm of five randomly chosen plants per plot were collected and dried at 70 °C for three days in a forced air oven.
-After drying the weight was taken and the samples were grinded for subsequent Near Infrared Spectroscopy (NIRS) analysis (see below).
+74 Two experiments were conducted at ICRISAT headquarters (Patancheru, AP, India, 17° 30' N; 78° 16' E; 75 altitude 549 m) between November 2008 and April 2009 and November 2009-April 2010 and are described in 76 detail in the companion paper (Hamidou et al., under review, FCR).
+In short, the soil used was a sandy-clay 77 loam Alfisol, with a pH of about 7.0.
+Two water regimes were imposed, i.e. a fully irrigated control that 78 received irrigation every 7-10 days, and an intermittent stress treatment that was fully irrigated until flowering 79 (approximately 45 days after sowing) and then was exposed to an intermittent drought stress by skipping 80 every other of the irrigation to the fully irrigated control.
+Seeds were hand-planted in 2-row plots of four meters 81 long with 33 cm between rows and 10 cm between plants.
+The experimental design was an Alpha-lattice 82 design with water treatment as the main factor and genotypes as sub-factors in three replications.
+At harvest, 83 after removing the pods from the plants, the haulm of five randomly chosen plants per plot were collected and 84 dried at 70°C for three days in a forced air oven.
+After drying the weight was taken and the samples were 85 grinded for subsequent Near Infrared Spectroscopy (NIRS) analysis (see below).

-2.2.
+87 2.2.
 Groundnut haulm fodder quality analysis

 The NIRS instrument used was a FOSS Forage Analyzer 5000 with software package WinISI II.
-For conventional laboratory analysis nitrogen was determined by auto-analyzer method, neutral detergent fiber (NDF), acid detergent fiber (ADF) and acid detergent lignin (ADL) by Goering and Van Soest 1970 and in vitro digestibility and metabolizable energy content were estimated based on sample incubation in rumen microbial inoculum using the in vitro gas production technique and the associated equations described by Menke and Steingass (1988).
-NIRS validations were based on blind-predictions, in other words the predicted samples were not part of the set from which the NIRS equations were developed.
-Relationships between blind-predicted and measured variables were described by R^2 and standard error of prediction (SEP).
-There was good agreement between conventionally analyzed and NIRS predicted values (Table 1) over a wide range of groundnut cultivars.
+For conventional laboratory analysis nitrogen was determined by auto-analyzer method, neutral detergent fiber (NDF), acid detergent fiber (ADF) and acid detergent lignin (ADL) by Goering and Van Soest 1970 and in vitro digestibility and metabolizable energy content were estimated based on sample incubation in rumen microbial